ehighberg/grid-flows/README.md

 ### Post-MVP

-- Resize map for desktop
 - Legend
 - Animation showing demand changing over time / geographic areas
 - Tooltips
 - Move summaries to slugs
-- Restyle header/footer for desktop
 - Summary table links to explanations of those statistics
 - Smarter date parsing: only parse in an approximate range of the io array
 - Move calculations to web workers for greater responsiveness